Sweet tender and perfectly cooked! You need to know how to cook frozen crab legs for the perfect dinner!

 Here’s The Equipment You’ll Need

-- A stockpot – large enough to provide steam for the crab legs you want to cook.
+- A stockpot or large pot – a big enough pot to provide steam for the crab legs you want to cook.

 - Steamer or Colander that you can set on top of the stockpot – check this before starting to make sure that it fits and won’t fall into the water.